kai-ion/kai-ion.github.io/aboutme.md

 My name is Cai Lin.
 I have the following qualities:

-- I rock a great mustache
+- I read mangas and watch anime
 - I'm extremely loyal to my family

-What else do you need?

 ### My story